-So time goes by and with her contributions to the Empire and being constantly surrounded by Persian custom, religion, and culture - Esther the Jew loses herself in her role as Esther Queen of Persia, she probably doesn't have to work very hard to keep it a secret anymore.
+So time goes by and with her contributions to the Empire and being constantly surrounded by Persian custom, religion, and culture - Esther the Jew loses herself in her role as Esther the Queen of Persia, she probably doesn't have to work very hard to keep her secret a secret anymore.

-Now brothers and sisters, there is a lesson for us here - a warning about becoming too familiar and comfortable with our secular Canadian culture and losing our identity to it.
+Now brothers and sisters, there is a lesson for us in what has happened to Esther - a warning about becoming too familiar and comfortable with our secular, woke Canadian culture and losing or confusing our identity with it.

-Our Canadian culture wants little or nothing to do with the message of the gospel and no one wants to tell the stories of the bible or really promote Christian holidays and celebrations.
+Our Canadian culture wants little or nothing to do with the message of the gospel and no one wants to tell the stories of the bible of our Judeo-Christian heritage or really promote Christian holidays and celebrations.

-In fact our society would rather celebrate the customs and stories of any other religion rather than observe those of Christianity.
+In fact our society would rather celebrate the customs and stories of any other religion - rather than observe those of Christianity.

-Our culture values the pursuit of individual happiness and selfexpression/identification as what is most important - and so long as Christians do not interfere with this pursuit we are tolerated and we can get along quite well with our society...
+Our culture values the pursuit of individual happiness and selfexpression/identification as most important - and so long as we Christians do not interfere with this pursuit we are tolerated and we can get along quite well with our society...
 We can even make good and important contributions to our society's pursuit of happiness, by telling people what sorts of benefits they will experience from being a Christian.